tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~
 %%% Record Layer
     struct {
-        uint16 epoch;
+        uint32 epoch;
         uint48 sequence_number;
     } RecordNumber;
 ~~~

-This 64-bit value is used in the ACK message as well as in the "record_sequence_number" input to the AEAD function.
+This 80-bit value is used in the ACK message.
+The low order 64 bits is used in the "record_sequence_number" input to the AEAD function.

 The entire header value shown in {{hdr_examples}} (but prior to record number